user202729/tex-fast-recompile/README.md

 You can put `\fastrecompileendpreamble` on a single line to mark the end of the "fixed preamble" part.

+Or equivalently, `\csname fastrecompileendpreamble\endcsname` (note that there must be no space before the `\endcsname`) -- this is the same as above, but will just silently do nothing instead of complaining about `\fastrecompileendpreamble` being not defined if this program is not used.

 Note that:

 * `\fastrecompileendpreamble` must appear at most once in the *main* file.